thomjiji/thomjiji.github.io/content/posts/2023-09-18_Parse_QuickTime.md

 moov: s=      1544 (0x00000608), o=    263724 (0x0004062c)
 ```

-> The most important part of an MPEG-4 file is the mdat atom - **its where the actual raw information for the file is stored**. ^[https://atomicparsley.sourceforge.net/mpeg-4files.html]
+> The most important part of an MPEG-4 file is the mdat atom - **its where the actual raw information for the file is stored**. — [atomic parsley](https://atomicparsley.sourceforge.net/mpeg-4files.html#:~:text=The%20most%20important%20part%20of%20an%20MPEG%2D4%20file%20is%20the%20mdat%20atom%20%2D%20its%20where%20the%20actual%20raw%20information%20for%20the%20file%20is%20stored.)

 这是实际上文件的 raw data 的所在地。